 2.3 Pay Yourself What You Would Be Paid if Your Were Employed

 Another option is to pay yourself what you would be paid if you worked for someone else.
-That way you be fairly remunerated for what you do and can reinvest any profits back into your business.
+That way, you be fairly remunerated for what you do and can reinvest any profits back into your business.

-Whatever option you choose always have your business’ best interest at heart.
+Whatever option you choose, always have your business’ best interest at heart.
 There is no point destroying the thing that is paying you and all your hard work.
 So, create a business budget to understand what you expect to make in your business and what you can realistically pay yourself.

 3. How Often Should You Pay Yourself?

 This is totally up to you, but setting yourself a regular payment not only makes managing your business and personal finances simpler, but it’s also rewarding to receive your ‘salary’.
-I know many people dip into their business account as and when they need money or divert funds from something like Paypal straight into their personal bank account, but this is a really confusing way to run both your business and personal finances.
+I know many people dip into their business account as and when they need money or divert funds from something like Paypal straight into their personal bank account.
+However, this is a really confusing way to run both your business and personal finances.
 You’ll also never have a clear picture of how your business performs and it’ll make things stressful if direct debits start failing or your card gets declined.

 Instead, work out exactly what you need as a salary to cover your personal spending and build savings for the things you want, and pay yourself that amount on a set day, just like if you were employed.
 If you find out your business won’t be able to pay you this salary, then take action by increasing sales, reducing costs or looking at ways you might be able to reduce your desired salary, at least in the short term.